mikelyou/mikelyou.github.io/_posts/2020-01-02-python-learning-02-input-output-assignment.md

 ```

 ------------
-**Friendly reminder:** This series are my own study notes of **[Python-100-Days](https://github.com/jackfrued/Python-100-Days)**.
-I do not own copyright of some of the content.
-Nor is this a good tutorial of Python.
-I really appreciate it if you notice any mistakes or errors and tell me.
-Sorry that things copied from [Python-100-Days](https://github.com/jackfrued/Python-100-Days) will not be noted due to huge workload. **The whole series are not allowed to be reproduced**.
-View **[python-learning-readme](https://mikelyou.com/2020/01/02/python-learning-00-readme/)**.
+>Statement:This python learning series are posted only for personal studies and communication.
+The whole series are not allowed to be reproduced.I do not own copyright of some of the content.
+If any post accidentally infringes your copyright, it will be removed shortly after being informed.
+View **[python-learning-readme](https://mikelyou.com/2020/01/02/python-learning-00-readme/)** for more information.